kanaria69/Mainecoco/README.md

-## Did you hear about the chameleon who couldn't change color?
-They had a reptile dysfunction.
+## I boiled a funny bone last night and had a laughing stock